paolo-vergo/conformal-multi/docs/index.md

 ### Detailed description

-A complete description of the theory underpinning the package, an analysis of all the main functions as well as a case study is presented in my final MSc. thesis paper, availble at the following [link]().
+A complete description of the theory underpinning the package, an analysis of all the main functions as well as a case study is presented in my final MSc. thesis paper, is availble at the following [link]().

 ### Acknownledgments